User’s Guide

 Mid obstacles are all obstacles that may impact your mid section or your whole body.
 These obstacles may be difficult to avoid by going over or under them.
 Here we can find things like walls, poles, railings, people, phone booths, cars, etc.

-Mid obstacles Haptic pattern: The haptic actuators located in the center of the haptic foam will trigger 3 short pulse vibrations and loop back until you pass the obstacle, the closer you are to the obstacle the less time between each vibration.
-The further away you are from the obstacle, the more time between vibrations.
+Mid obstacles Haptic pattern: The haptic actuators located in the center of the haptic foam will trigger 3 short pulse vibrations and loop back until you pass the obstacle.

 Low obstacles are obstacles below your waist, such as benches, chairs, sidewalk curbs, desks, stairs, and holes.
 The haptic pattern you will feel depends on whether the obstacle is protruding (upstairs, curbs, steps) or recessed (downstairs, holes, or curbs) from the floor level.

-Recessed-floor obstacles haptic patterns: Ara will trigger a ramp-down vibration pattern and loop back until you pass the obstacle, the closer you are to the obstacle the less time between each vibration.
-The further away you are from the obstacle, the more time between vibrations.
+Recessed-floor obstacles haptic patterns: Ara will trigger a ramp-down vibration pattern and loop back until you pass the obstacle.

 Note: Obstacles listed herein are only examples.
 Ara is able to detect many more obstacles than the ones listed in each category.